 All residence halls have appropriate fire protection equipment, including a smoke detector in each room and a general fire alarm system.
 Smoke detectors are equipped with either a tamper-evident seal or electronic monitoring device.
 If seals are removed or broken, a charge is assessed to the residents of the room.

-Community assistants at Marlatt Hall, house staff and emergency facilities management staff are available 24 hours a day to respond to the needs of students.
+Community assistants, hall staff and emergency facilities management staff are available 24 hours a day to respond to the needs of students.
 Housing and Dining Services has arranged for a campus police officer to walk the perimeter of all halls on a scheduled basis.
 In addition, a free campus-sponsored escort program known as Wildcat Walk is available 24 hours a day to accompany residents walking on campus.